 Step 3: Line the thought up with Truth.

 God’s Word is truth and is good for refuting lies.
-For example, if you’re worrying about finances, remember God’s word says He will supply all of your needs (Philippians 4:19).
+For example, if you’re worried about finances, remember God’s word says He will supply all of your needs (Philippians 4:19).
 When you compare your thoughts to God’s word, you know which thoughts to keep and which to get rid of.

 Step 4.
 Rewrite your thought